-The Council is already investing £10.4m through the capital programme to support land acquisition and urban realm developments.
+The Council is already investing £9m through the capital programme to support land acquisition on which it does not expect to make a return.

 Furthermore, the Council will be taking the full commercial risk on the ability to generate the anticipated development receipts following delivery of the underpass on the commercial redevelopment of the town centre and the Civic offices.
-The Council is unable to take out the further borrowing needed to provide the balance of funding at this stage because of the impact of further debt repayments on the Council's Medium Term Financial Strategy and its ability to undertake other capital works.
+The Council is unable to take out further borrowing at this stage because of the impact of further debt repayments on the Council's Medium Term Financial Strategy and its ability to undertake other capital works.
 Network Rail is providing funds through the Network Rail Level Crossing Risk Reduction Fund.

-As a result of changes to Network Rail's funding position, there are no other funds currently available to support the delivery of the project.
-Those funds already committed were time limited.
-Thurrock Council will be seeking further contributions from Network Rail but these have not yet been confirmed and therefore the progression of the project cannot be based on the expectation of this funding coming forward.
-Outside of the two partners, there are not considered to be any immediately available alternative sources for the additional funds required.
+As a result of changes to Network Rail's funding position, there are no other funds available to support the delivery of the project and, as noted elsewhere, those funds which have been committed are time limited.
+Outside of the two partners, both of which have been ruled out, there are not considered to be any immediately available alternative sources for the additional funds required.